n7tae/smart-group-server/README.md

 Your callsign parameter in the ircddb section of your configuration file is the callsign that will be used for logging into QuadNet.
 THIS NEEDS TO BE A UNIQUE CALLSIGN on QuadNet.
 Don't use your callsign if you are already using it for a repeater or a hot-spot.
 Ideally, you should use a Club callsign.
 Check with your club to see if you can use your club's callsign.
 Of course, don't do this if your club hosts a D-Star repeater with this callsign.
 If your club callsign is not available, either apply to be a trustee for a new callsign from you club, or get together with three of your friends and start a club.
 All the information you need is at arrl.org or w5yi.org.
 It's not difficult to do, and once you file your application, you'll get your new Club Callsign very quickly.

-By not specifing an **ircddb** section in your configuration file, by default, the sgs server will connect to rr.openquad.net for an IPv4 connection and rrv6.openquad.net for an IPv6 connection.
-If the machine on which your installation is installed doesn't have IPv6 connectivity, you need to include an **ircddb** section in your configuration file specifying only IPv4 server:
+By default, not specifing an **ircddb** section in your configuration file, the sgs server will only connect to rr.openquad.net for an IPv4 connection.
+If the machine on which your *smart-group-server* is installed has IPv6 connectivity and you want your server to have IPv4/IPv6 dual-stack capability, you need to include an **ircddb** section in your configuration file specifying both the IPv4 and the IPv6 server:
 ```
 ircddb = (
     {
+        hostname = "rrv6.openquad.net"
+    }, {
         hostname = "rr.openquad.net"
     }
 )
 ```
-If you want your *smart-group-server* to have only IPv6 connectivity, replace the *rr* with *rrv6*.
-The *example.cfg* file shows how both servers can be specified.
-Please note that the definition for the IPv6 server must appear before the definition for IPv4 server.
+If you want your *smart-group-server* to have only IPv6 connectivity, simply don't define the second ircddb section.
+Please note that for dual-stack operation, the definition for the IPv6 server must appear before the definition for IPv4 server.

 ## Installing and Uninstalling